hajarzaid/hajarzaid.github.io/blogs/blog2.md

 When composing functions, the overall Lipschitz constant is at most the product of the constants at each layer.
 So if each weight matrix and activation respects a bound, the network as a whole remains Lipschitz.
-This matters when trying to guarantee that the system remains stable even as representations move through nonlinear transformations.
+This matters for guaranteeing that the system remains stable even as representations move through nonlinear transformations.
 The idea is not to eliminate distortion entirely, but to control it.
-This also has neat implications for the spectral properties of the system, but that's probably better saved for another post.
+This also has neat implications for the spectral properties of the system, but that's better saved for another post.

-#### Implications for Learning
+### Implications for Learning

-If stable output relies on Lipschitz continuity, then learning can't just be about minimizing error.
-It also has to make sure the solution generalizes in the right way under noise or drift.
+If output stability depends on Lipschitz continuity, then learning isn’t just about reducing error, it’s also about preserving structure as the system adapts.
+It must also ensure that the solution generalizes appropriately under conditions of noise or representational drift.

-This means that a good learning rule won't just push weights around to match the data.
-It'll also shape the function so that the outputs don't overreact to small changes in input.
-Implicitly, it biases toward smoother solutions.
+A good learning rule doesn’t just adjust weights to fit the data.
+It shapes the function so that small changes in input lead to controlled changes in output.
+In doing so, it implicitly favors solutions that are smooth and stable.

 In biological terms, a rule that prefers small, local updates is more likely to preserve structure.
 The system learns a mapping, but it also learns a constraint on how that mapping should behave.

-#### Oja's Rule and Structure-Preserving Learning
+### Oja's Rule and Structure-Preserving Learning

 Oja's rule is a clean example of this idea.
 It's a normalized Hebbian
 update: